Nandini Sahu: Early life

 Sahu was born on 23 July 1973 in G. Udayagiri in Orissa, India.
 Her parents were teachers in Indian local schools.
 She and her five sisters grew up in an obedience life.
-She has accomplished her doctorate in English literature under the guidance of Late Prof. Niranjan Mohanty, Prof. of English, Visva Bharati, Santiniketan.
+She accomplished her doctorate in English literature under the guidance of Niranjan Mohanty, Professor of English, Visva Bharati, Santiniketan.
 She is also obtaining D.Litt, on Native American Literature.
 She is serving as Professor of English language at the Indira Gandhi National Open University, New Delhi.
 She has also attended national seminars.